perladvent/perldotcom/CONTRIBUTING.md

 The front matter is provided inline in the markdown file, immediately followed by the article body, in GitHub flavored markdown ([cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)).
 The two main rules to know here are as follows:

-If you want highlighted code syntax, use a fenced code block with the programm language name, e.g:
+If you want highlighted code syntax, use a fenced code block with the program language name, e.g:

     ```perl
       code